Nimba County

 Nimba County is a county in northeastern Liberia that shares borders with the Republic of Côte d'Ivoire in the East and the Republic of Guinea in the Northwest.
 Its capital city is Sanniquellie and its most populous city is Ganta.
 With the county's area measuring 11551 mi2, Nimba is the largest of Liberia's 15 counties.
 The county has six statutory districts.
-As of the 2008 Census, it had a population of 462,026, making it the second most-populous county in Liberia.
+As of the 2022 Census, it had a population of 621,841, making it the second most populous county in Liberia.

 Named after Mount Nimba (Neinbaa Tohn in the Mahn (or Mano) language), which demarcates part of the Guinea-Côte d'Ivoire border, Nimba is also bordered by Bong and Grand Bassa counties to the west, Rivercess County to the southwest, and Grand Gedeh County to the southeast.
 The northern and northeastern parts of Nimba border the nation of Republic of Guinea, while the northeast lies along the border of Côte d'Ivoire.

 Government

 Nimba County is one of fifteen counties of Liberia.
 During the nearly three-decade administration of William V.S.
 Tubman (1944–1971), the region now called Nimba County was one of three of Liberia's provinces: Western Province, Eastern Province, and Central Province.
 In the sixties, Tubman reorganized these provinces into counties.
 Central Province became what is known as Nimba County.

 Before the First Liberian Civil War broke out in 1989, the county had a population of over 310,000 people.
 The top executive in the counties is a County Superintendent, appointed by the president of the county.
-The current County Superintendent, D. Dorr Cooper, who is the chief administrative officer, was appointed by President Ellen Johnson Sirleaf in 2017.
+The previous County Superintendent, D. Dorr Cooper, who is the chief administrative officer, was appointed by President Ellen Johnson Sirleaf in 2017.
 He was re-appointed in 2018 by President George Weah after a change in administrations.
+The current County Superintendent is Kou Meapeh Gono, appointed by President Joseph Boakai in 2024.